mx2913/funkwhale/docs/installation/index.rst

 - For Apache2: ``SSLCertificateFile`` and ``SSLCertificateKeyFile``.

 If you don't have one, comment or remove the lines starting with ``ssl_certificate`` and ``ssl_certificate_key`` for nginx, and ``SSLCertificateFile`` and ``SSLCertificateKeyFile`` for Apache2.
-You can then proceed to generate a certificate, as shown below:
+You can then proceed to generate a certificate, as shown below.
+These instructions are provided by `certbot <https://certbot.eff.org/instructions>`:

 .. code-block:: shell

-    # install certbot with nginx support
+    # install certbot
-    sudo apt install python-certbot-nginx
+    sudo snap install core; sudo snap refresh core sudo snap install --classic certbot
+    sudo ln -s /snap/bin/certbot /usr/bin/certbot

-    # generate the certificate
+    # if you are using nginx: generate the certificate
-    # (accept the terms of service if prompted)
     sudo certbot --nginx -d yourfunkwhale.domain

+    # if you are using Apache2: generate the certificate
+    sudo certbot --apache -d yourfunkwhale.domain

-This creates a valid certificate and edit the nginx configuration to use the new certificate.
+This creates a valid certificate and edit the nginx or Apache2 configuration to use the new certificate.
+The certificate will be automatically renewed when they expire.